 - For your safety, stop holding the position once you break form.

 - By keeping the top leg raised, the core and hip abductors of the leg closest to the floor are more activated compared to the high side plank.

 - In the high one-leg side plank, the hip abductors of the top leg are also activated, compared to the high side plank where the top leg’s hip adductors are more emphasized.

 - This exercise is also known as the high side plank with leg raise.

-- See also the high side plank and the side plank hip abduction.
+- See also the side plank hip abduction and the side plank hip adduction.